Learning Firmly Nonexpansive Operators: Introduction

 By simply assuming that the pair $(\bar X, \bar Y)$ satisfies $\mathbb{E}[\|\bar X\|^2+\|\bar Y\|^2]<\infty$, we show that $N^*$ exists.
 This will be proved by combining both \cref{thm:existence} and \cref{prop:experr}.
 However, there is no access to the exact distribution of the pair $(\bar X, \bar Y)$, but to a finite set $(\bar X_1,\bar Y_1), \ldots, (\bX_n, \bY_n)$, $n\in\mathbb{N}$, of independent and identically distributed copies of $(\bar X, \bar Y)$.
 Then, the nonexpansive operator that approximates $N^*$ is constructed as a minimizer of the associated empirical risk minimization (ERM) problem over the space of nonexpansive operators:

-This operator can also be subsequently utilized for denoising future measurements, and is further used to construct the denoiser that will be plugged into any PnP method.
+In the context of image denoising, in which the random variable $\bar X$ denotes noisy images and $\bar Y$ clean images, $N^*$ is the best nonexpansive operator performing the denoising task for such a given training set, and $N^*_n$ its discrete approximation.
+Naturally, it is possible to utilize $N^*_n$ for denoising future measurements that are similar to those seen during training.
+However, our objective is to utilize such operator for constructing the denoiser that will be further plugged into a Plug-and-Play method.
+We point out that, up to this point, we have followed a classical supervised learning approach \cite{cusma}, and the novelty consists in using this methodology within the particular context of (firmly) nonexpansive operators.

-\item In the aforementioned setting, we prove that $F_n$ in \cref{eq:nonexERM} $\Gamma$-converges, almost surely, to the expected risk $F$ as the number of points in the training set goes to infinity.
-This result, presented in \cref{thm:gammaconv}, holds significant importance as it implies, in particular, that if a sequence of minimizers of the ERM, for every $n\in\mathbb{N}$, is considered, then (up to subsequences) it converges almost surely to a minimizer $N^*$ of the expected risk, see \cref{cor:convofminimizers}.
+\item In the aforementioned setting, we prove that, with probability $1$, $F_n$ in \cref{eq:nonexERM} $\Gamma$-converges to the expected risk $F$ as the number of points in the training set goes to infinity.
+This result, presented in \cref{thm:gammaconv}, holds significant importance as it implies, in particular, that, with probability $1$, if a sequence of minimizers of the ERM, for every $n\in\mathbb{N}$, is considered, then (up to subsequences) it converges to a minimizer $N^*$ of the expected risk, see \cref{cor:convofminimizers}.